This is the house I designed with the Thai kitchen that holds water

 Like Thais use in the countryside, but never in the city.

-This house is my attempt at those old Thai houses that were cathedrals in a garden,
+This house is my attempt at those teak houses that were cathedrals in a garden,

-This house is my attempt to let the birds back into modern consciousness,
+This house is my hope to let the birds fly back into the modern mind,

-And the smell of the earth back into our bones.
+And the smells of the earth back into our bones.

-The house sits watching the lake, with long porches along it,
+The house sits watching the lake, stretching long porches along it,

 Where at night I sleep to the plop of mullet jumping, the wind purring against my skin,